 • Confusion and irritability

-• Pale blotchy skin, spots or a rash that does not fade under pressure (this can be a sign of septicaemia)
+• Pale blotchy skin, spots or a rash that does not fade under pressure (this can be a sign of sepsis)

 Baby with a promonent red rash, sleeping in a bed